trevorkoenig/trevorkoenig.github.io/README.md

 # trevorkoenig.github.io
-This is my CISC275 Portfolio

-The link to this git repository is trevorkoenig.github.io
+I am Trevor Koenig and this is my CISC275 Portfolio The link to this git repository is trevorkoenig.github.io